The Market & Me: Meet Hale Farm & Village

 This post is part of a series.
 Click here to read our Meet the Provider series.

-GAR Foundation recently announced the launch of a new $1.2 million investment called Essential Experiences to provide every Akron Public Schools student in PreK through 5th grade with a meaningful learning experience outside of the classroom.
-Students will visit six local cultural and historical organizations to participate in educational programming directly connected to classroom learning.
-Host organizations include ArtSparks, Akron Art Museum, Cleveland Museum of Natural History, Akron Zoo, Hale Farm & Village, and Stan Hywet Hall & Gardens.
+GAR Foundation launched a new $1.2 million investment called Essential Experiences to provide every Akron Public Schools student in PreK through 5th grade with a meaningful learning experience outside of the classroom.

 - Curriculum–based: the experiences are designed by professional educators to connect directly to the content being taught and learned in students’ own classrooms.

-- Equity and inclusion: Prior to this initiative, field trips were not guaranteed for every child and every classroom across the district.
+- Inclusive: Prior to this initiative, field trips were not guaranteed for every child and every classroom across the district.
 Essential Experiences ensures that every child in every participating grade gets to have the same valuable experience.

-- Consistency: Essential Experiences provides students with a consistent, hands-on, grade-appropriate experience to support their learning each year
+- Consistent: Essential Experiences provides students with a consistent, hands-on, grade-appropriate experience to support their learning each year

 Meet the Host: Hale Farm & Village

-Through Essential Experiences.
-Nearly 1,600 third-grade students in Akron Public Schools will learn about entrepreneurship through the “Roots of Entrepreneurship” experience at Hale Farm & Village.
-Students will explore the history of the market system during the 1800s and each class will examine how economic principles have changed in our community over time.
+Nearly 1,600 third-grade students in Akron Public Schools will learn about entrepreneurship through the “Market & Me” experience at Hale Farm & Village.
+Students explore the history of the market system during the 1800s and each class examines how economic principles have changed in our community over time.

-To prepare for the trip, students will build their knowledge base around the Summit County early settlement, Akron’s industrial changes, and modern service-based economy.
-They will be introduced to economic vocabulary and will meet key entrepreneurs in Akron from the past and present.
+To prepare for the trip, students build their knowledge base around the Summit County early settlement, Akron’s industrial changes, and modern service-based economy.
+They are introduced to economic vocabulary and will meet key entrepreneurs in Akron from the past and present through a series of videos.

-They will be immersed in a new experience that develops the foundational knowledge and understanding of how the economy works, both past and present.
-Back in the classroom, students will bring these concepts to life by pitching their own business plans and gaining exposure to modern day entrepreneurs, providing an opportunity to build knowledge and understanding that many students do not have and cannot get inside a classroom.
+Back in the classroom, students bring these concepts to life by pitching their own business plans and gaining exposure to modern day entrepreneurs, providing an opportunity to build knowledge and understanding that many students do not have and cannot get inside a classroom.